Securing privileged access for hybrid and cloud deployments in Azure AD

 Stage 4 of the roadmap should be implemented at six months and beyond.
 Complete your roadmap to strengthen your privileged access protections from potential attacks that are known today.
 For the security threats of tomorrow, we recommend viewing security as an ongoing process to raise the costs and reduce the success rate of adversaries targeting your environment.

 Securing privileged access is important to establish security assurances for your business assets.
 However, it should be part of a complete security program that provides ongoing security assurances.
 This program should include elements such as:

 - Information security

 We recommend the following practices when you're managing privileged access accounts:

-- Ensure that admins are doing their day-to-day business as unprivileged users
+- Ensure that administrators are doing their day-to-day business as unprivileged users

 - Grant privileged access only when needed, and remove it afterward (just-in-time)